Auckland is not staring down the barrel of a return to alert level 3 because a worker at the Jet Park quarantine hotel tested positive yesterday.

 That might still have happened in the few days before they went into isolation, but the contact-tracing system should be more than capable of containing the transmission chain.

-Whether it is more than capable of containing the rest of the current outbreak for a move to level 1 is unlikely, however, given yesterday's newly identified risks.
+Whether it is more than capable of containing the rest of the current outbreak for a move to level 1 remains unclear.

 • Covid 19 coronavirus: Two new cases today - including a health worker at Jet Park quarantine facility